arniti-ibra/django_selenium/README.md

 You can namespace in Django if you have many apps in one project app_name = 'polls' in urls.py specific to the app (in this case polls)

+## Connecting to SQL Proxy

+1. SET USE_CLOUD_SQL_AUTH_PROXY=true
+   This is what lets you run it in local, the code that enables this to happen can be seen in settings.py on line